silasfrancis/Creating-a-NewScraping-exe-/README.md

 -pyinstaller

- to install exe file, go to the directory where Vanguard_Today.py is located open your terminal and input "pyinstaller --onefile Vanguard_Today.py" press enter and in a minutes your exe file will be created and be ready to be ran.
+ To install exe file, go to the directory where Vanguard_Today.py is located open your terminal and input "pyinstaller --onefile Vanguard_Today.py" press enter and in a minutes your exe file will be created and be ready to be ran.